 The AcSB issued CICA Handbook Section 3862, Financial Instruments - Disclosures, which requires entities to provide disclosures in their financial statements that enable users to evaluate (a) the significance of financial instruments for the entity's financial position and performance; and (b) the nature and extent of risks arising from financial instruments to which the entity is exposed during the period and at the balance sheet date, and how the entity manages those risks.
 The principles in this section complement the principles for recognizing, measuring and presenting financial assets and financial liabilities in Section 3855, Financial Instruments - Recognition and Measurement, Section 3863, Financial Instruments - Presentation, and Section 3865, Hedges.
 This section applies to interim and annual financial statements relating to fiscal years beginning on or after October 1, 2007.
-Disclosure requirements pertaining to Section 3862 are contained in Note 10 of the Company's financial statements for the three months ended August 31, 2008.
+Disclosure requirements pertaining to Section 3862 are contained in Note 10 of the Company's November 30, 2008 interim consolidated financial statements.